The Zaimokuiwa Rocks of Obara in Shiraishi are a natural phenomenon, a spectacular spot for viewing columnar joints! [Miyagi Prefecture]

 The Kimura family served as inspectors in charge of policing horse-riding and post station matters in Kamitosawa-juku.
 Kamitosawa-juku did not have a honjin (an inn where people of high status stayed during the Edo period), so the Kimura family played a role in its place

-At that time, Shichikashuku was a major post town where 13 feudal lords from the Oshu region passed through , and the Kimura family must have played a very important role.
+Shichikashuku at that time was a major post town frequented by 13 daimyo from the Oshu region, so the Kimura family must have played a very important role.

 Zaimokuiwa Park